 Stims are mentioned several times as legal, and are common among military types.
 One mission has you getting some kind of stimulant for a human trade negotiator (who seems addicted).
 The product is legal, but he already used his monthly dose and isn't allowed any more.
 You can get him the stim or trick him by switching it for a tranquilizer.

-- Futurama swings back and forth on this depending on which is funnier.
+- Futurama swings back and forth on the issue of drug legality in its future setting, depending on which is funnier.
 Bender smokes and drinks constantly.
 The alcohol is justified in that robots use it as fuel, and Bender will act "drunk" if he hasn't had a drink in a while.
 As for the cigars, "they make me look cool."
 The existence of other drugs is suggested.
 In "My Three Suns", for example, a junkie tries to buy crack from a vending machine that sells "Refreshing Crack" (but the bottle catches on the spring), and in "Bender Should Not Be Allowed on Television", Farnsworth's and Hermes' kids are caught with one of Hermes' "cigars".